 Initial/prior to each shift- Operator shall visually inspect all parts of the crane to assure that it is configured in accordance with manufacturer equipment criteria upon the completion of assembly and prior to each use.
 Inspection includes a functional test/test pick.

-Once a month the crane will be inspected, and records of such inspections will be kept for 3 months.
+Once a month the crane will be inspected, and records of such inspections will be kept for the duration of the job.

 NOTE: Cranes that have been idle for three months or more must be inspected by a qualified person prior to use unless the three months overlap the previous 12-month period.
 In such case, an annual inspection from an accredited agency will be conducted.